suhaskamath2712/E0261_P11/documentation/Calcite_Doc.md

 ---

-## Apache Calcite planner transformations supported by `applyRelTransformations`
+## Apache Calcite planner transformations referenced by `applyTransformations`

-The implementation of `Calcite.applyRelTransformations(RelNode root, String[] ruleNames)` accepts friendly rule names that are mapped to Calcite `CoreRules` (and some adapter rules discovered reflectively).
+The project uses a registry-driven mapping (`RULE_MAP`) so that `Calcite.applyTransformations(RelNode root, List<String> transformations)` can accept friendly transformation names (case-insensitive keys) that map to Calcite `CoreRules` constants (and some adapter rules discovered reflectively).
 Below is the merged, expanded reference of the transformation rules used or referenced by this project.
 Each entry lists the rule name and a concise, high-level meaning.
 This content is maintained in `documentation/transformations.md` and is kept in sync with `transformation_list.txt` used elsewhere in the repository.

 Full transformation reference (name — description):